gnarroway/hato/README.md

 ## Status

 hato is under active development.
-Once it has stabilized to a reasonable degree, a release will be published to clojars.
+Pre-1.0.0 releases should be considered alpha, and the API is subject to change.

 ## Installation